sky-uk/ruby-bootcamp/tutors.md

 Alongside these newly created modules candidates should create shared contexts to reduce duplication in tests.

-Candidates can gain additional points by showing they understand how to check when a module has been included (using `Module#ancestors`).
+Candidates can gain additional points by showing they understand how to check when a module has been included using `Module#ancestors`.

 ### Rack

 _Found in [`exercises/rack`](exercises/rack)._

 This exercise focuses on building a Sinatra-like framework with string translation built in.
-This exercise purposely doesn't use an existing framework as it's important candidates understand the underlying implementation using Rack to build and debug their own.
+This exercise purposely doesn't use an existing framework as it's important candidates understand the underlying implementation of frameworks like Sinatra using Rack to build and debug their own.

 Key points to focus on in this exercise: